 Provide value by posting interesting ideas, or at least sharing interesting and relevant things you find.

-Element #10: Your promotion
+Element #10: Your Social Media Promotion

 Be sure to add your social networking profile links to your website, email signature, and business card.